kintsugi-programmer/kintsugi-stack-dsa-cpp/COMPETITIVE_PROGRAMMING/README.md

 # TipsCollectedFromExperiences

+- Read Question and Analyse it Bit-by-bit
+  - write all pts in depth, leave no missing dots
+  - then dots will connect easily and will give you answer
 - when check TC& SC of program, don't consider TestCasesLoop&Spaces in counting
 - 1sec = 10^8 Operations
 - if 1sec =  totalTests